zuliani99/PageRank_HITS_Comparison/README.md

 ```
 Do you want to activate VERBOSE mode to see the top_k nodes for each k and algorithms?
 (0/1)
 ```
-In case you want to see the *top_k* nodes for all top k values and for all algorithms insert 1, otherwise 0.
+In case you want to see the *top-k* nodes for all *top-k* values and for all algorithms insert 1, otherwise 0.
 After having pressed enter with the respective choice the application execution will start.

 ## Example of Console Output with Verbose mode OFF